En Vivo Desde Bellas Artes

-En Vivo Desde Bellas Artes (Live From Bellas Artes) is the second live album by Dominican Bachata Duo Monchy & Alexandra.
+En Vivo Desde Bellas Artes (Live From Bellas Artes) is the second live album by Dominican bachata Duo Monchy & Alexandra.
 It was released on May 20, 2008, by J&N Records, JVN Music, and Sony BMG Music Entertainment.
-It based on a concert in a venue called Bellas Artes (Fine Arts) in Puerto Rico.
+It is based on a concert in a venue called Bellas Artes (Fine Arts) in Puerto Rico.
 A concert film was also released on DVD.